MadhavRaoS/PromptsSharing_NextJs/README.md

 - **Tag-based Search**: Users can search for prompts by specific tags.
 - **Google Authentication with NextAuth**: Secure Google authentication for login.
 - **Responsive Design**: Fully responsive website to ensure an optimal experience across devices.

+  ####Note
+  - **You need to create a .env file in the root with all the credentials for the google cloud consol and MongoDB.

+  - Kudos to Adrian for the idea.